-INTELLECTUAL PROPERTY (IPR) PROTECTION
+INTELLECTUAL PROPERTY RIGHTS (IPR) PROTECTION

-Moroccan IPR laws and enforcement of these laws have been insufficient to combat intellectual property theft.
+Moroccan intellectual property rights (IPR) laws and enforcement of these laws have been insufficient to combat intellectual property theft.
 Enforcement resources have been inadequate, and civil and criminal penalties have not been stiff enough to provide sufficient deterrence.